Resxt/Spicetify-Extensions/skip-song-part/README.md

 You can also click on the `Delete all segments` button at the bottom to delete every single segment from every song.
 If you want to keep some segments, delete the ones you don't want one by one instead.

-## Backing up your data
+### Backing up your data

+Uninstalling the extension will keep your data and let you use your data again the next time you install the extension without having to do anything.
-If you plan on reinstalling Spotify or reinstalling Windows you may want to backup the segments you created.
+On the other hand, if you plan on uninstalling/reinstalling Spotify or reinstalling Windows you may want to backup the segments you created manually.
 To do this you can follow these instructions:

 - Click on your profile picture in the Spotify app